DilanCF/CMSC412_notes/lecture/Lecture20.md

 Buffers in device controllers tend to be small

-Need to cause in to CPU to transfer data from bufer in device contorller to CPU complex
+Need to cause in to CPU to transfer data from buffer in device controller to CPU complex

 Make the controller smarter and tell it we want the info to be written in ram from loc A to loc B